ITS Style Guide

 There are a few common writing tasks where we try to use consistent language and reference techniques.

-Directing users to the ITS Help Desk
+Directing users to the UT Service Desk

 Referring to students, faculty, and staff